tmwagency/labs-blog/_posts/2014-01-20-hyping-the-ibeacon.md

 Because iBeacons are small, cheap and can run on a single battery for up to 2 years they can make for ideal integrations into POS displays to augment campaigns and product launches in retail environments.

-They don't require an existing infrastructure to be present and can be easily deployed in any environment be it an expo, conference, tradeshow, ourdoor event.
+They don't require an existing infrastructure to be present and can be easily deployed in any environment be it an expo, conference, tradeshow, outdoor event.
 They can also be placed on moving objects and aside from marketing, retail and guiding applications, there is massive potential to create [products](http://www.motionloft.com/property_owners.html) or [games](http://thetaplab.com/games/tinytycoons) that take advantage of the tech.

 It is early days but with the digital world perpetually bleeding outside the confines of a screen it is an ideal territory for an agency such as ourselves to explore for opportunities.